Ultrasonic Liquid Flow Meter with Thermal Energy/BTU Capability

 - Note: For 1 to 5 VDC output, add 250 Ohm resistor to 4 to 20 mA loop

-NOTE: Menu 90 shows Signal Strength and Menu 00 shows main flow rate and total.
+HELPFUL QUICK NOTES: Menu 90 shows Signal Strength and Menu 00 shows main flow rate and total.
 Frequently, fine tuning may be had by invoking Menu 90 and making small movements of one of the transducers to get the highest signal.
 Numbers over 80% are considered very good.
-Also, set the Filter Coefficient (We could call this the time constant or response time), with Menu 40 to 1 second to make the meter respond quickly.
+Also set menu 40, the Filter Coefficient, (We could call this the time constant or response time), with Menu 40 to 1 second to make the meter respond quickly.
 Then, put back to 4 seconds and save with Menu 26 and hit enter twice.
+Menu 45 is for entering a K-Factor, this would be handy if you KNOW the flow is 90 when it says 100.
+In this case a K-Factor of 0.9 would remedy it.
+(Ideally the distances and pipe thickness/material would be corrected but this is easier).
+Menu 70 and 71 allow LCD Display on time and contrast respectively

 §3.1.6 Validating meter function.